rarensu/amp-mut-fuser/README.md

 *   **`src/mnt/`**: Code for establishing communication with the fuse device, which is called mounting.
 *   **`src/ll/`**: The low-level FUSE message interface.
 This module contains the raw FUSE ABI definitions and is responsible for the translating between Rust-based data structures and byte-based fuse kernel messages.
 It is not recommended for applications to use this code directly.

 The `Session` object's methods are defined in multiple locations.
 Generic methods that work with any `Filesystem` variant are defined in `src/session.rs`.
-However, the methods for running the `Session`'s event loop are specific to each `Filesystem` trait and can be found in the `run.rs` file within each `trait_*` subdirectory (e.g., `src/trait_async/run.rs`).
+Methods that provide fine-grained control over the execution model are tied to specific `Filesystem` traits and can be found in the `run.rs` file within each `trait_*` subdirectory (e.g., `src/trait_async/run.rs`).

 [Rust]: https://rust-lang.org
 [Homebrew]: https://brew.sh